fastify/example/fastify-session-authentication/README.md

 npm start
 ```

-Then open `http://localhost:3000/login` in your browser.
+Then open `http://localhost:3000/login` in your browser and use the `abcdef` password to login.